Extended Coverage Information

 Federal regulations have required us to obtain your consent in order to provide you with extended coverage services on everyday debit and ATM transactions.

-You must give us permission to cover ATM and everyday First National Bank debit card transactions in the event on an overdraft.
+You must give us permission to cover ATM and everyday First Financial Bank debit card transactions in the event on an overdraft.
 If you don’t give us that consent by “opting-in” we will be forced to decline your card when you do not have enough money in your account to cover the transaction.

 What Opting-In Means to You